Possible, New Support of my Explanation

 breast cancer per year of use.

-Conclusion Consistent with
+Conclusion Consistent with the elevation in

-increased risk of invasive breast cancer.
+invasive breast cancer.